Developer(s) – Nintendo IRD & Nintendo R&D1

 Graphics – 6/10

 The visuals have a fair bit of graphical detail for the time, and I’ve always been wise to how intelligent a move it was on Nintendo’s part to represent the playable character as a wireframe to get around to many technical limitations of the time.
 The biggest problem that many people have had with this game, however, is the fact that almost every character is either hopelessly generic or an overblown racial stereotype; despite the fact that it was Shigeru Miyamoto who designed them.
 For example, there’s an Italian boxer named Pizza Pasta, and a wimpy French boxer named Glass Joe.
 Though personality would come into play more as the series progress, even despite the fact that racist caricatures of the characters would become even more pronounced, it all started out quite primitively; especially since this was only an arcade game.

 Gameplay – 7/10

 The way the game plays out is actually particularly interesting.
 The player would use the bottom screen to fight, and the top screen would portray the stats and character portraits of the fighters.
 It also worked well as it was ported to the Game & Watch, and is also in turn seen as a precursor to the idea of the DS, interestingly enough.
 It also becomes a lot more challenging as it progresses, but the difficulty does mercifully ca after beating the game thrice, so it’s not too inaccessible.

 Controls – 10/10

-The general control scheme of the game is rather simple, and getting to grips with it will be self-explanatory for any gamer of today looking to try it out.
+The general control scheme of Punch-Out is rather simple, and getting to grips with it will be self-explanatory for any gamer of today looking to try it out.
 The direct sequel would introduce some particularly strange mechanics, but still, players can pretty much jump from the first to the second without missing a beat.
 It was that straightforward, even back then.

 Originality – 9/10